Get Shape Effective Properties from Presentations in Java

 }

-Getting Effective Properties of Light Rig
+Get Effective Properties of a Light Rig

 Aspose.Slides for Java allows developers to get effective properties of Light Rig.
 For this purpose, the ILightRigEffectiveData interface was added to Aspose.Slides.
 The ILightRigEffectiveData interface represents an immutable object that contains effective light rig properties.
 An instance of the ILightRigEffectiveData interface is used as part of IThreeDFormatEffectiveData interface, which is an effective values pair for the ThreeDFormat class.